azizultex/azizultex/README.md

 I am Azizul Haque, an entrepreneur, developer, and traveller.
 I love reading, learning technologies, managing remote team, and hovering the world.

-I founded [@WPPOOL](https://wppool.dev/?utm_source=github&utm_medium=azizultex) – A WordPress product company where we breed amazing unique WrodPress products to help business make their life easier.
-WPPOOL is fully remote team based in Bangladesh with an excellent work culture focusing on happy, healty personal and work-life balance.
+I founded [@WPPOOL](https://wppool.dev/?utm_source=github&utm_medium=azizultex) – A WordPress product company where we breed amazing unique WrodPress products to help businesses make their life easier.
+WPPOOL is fully autonomous remote team based in Bangladesh with an excellent work culture focusing on happy, healty personal and work-life balance.

 Some of our products are: